 This isn’t a comprehensive list of sexual orientations — more and more words are being coined to describe people’s unique experiences of sexual orientation.

-There are a number of resources out there for learning more about bisexuality and pansexuality, including:
+There are a number of resources out there for learning more about pansexuality, including:

 - The Asexual Visibility and Education Network wiki contains definitions of different words relating to sexuality and orientation.